bpucker/PlantGenomicsGuide/README.md

 # Must return *interproscan-5.75-106.0-64-bit.tar.gz: OK*
 # If not - try downloading the file again as it may be a corrupted copy.

- tar -pxvzf interprocan-5.75-106.0-*-bit.tar.gz
+ tar -pxvzf interproscan-5.75-106.0-*-bit.tar.gz
- cd interprocan-5.75*
+ cd interproscan-5.75*

 #to prepare hmm models into a format used by hmmscan
- python3 setup.py -f interprocan.properties
+ python3 setup.py -f interproscan.properties

 #Run InterProScan
  ./interproscan.sh -i /path/to/Victoria_cruziana.pep.fasta \